 Note that all emails are executed upon, and that selecting one or more before clicking on the Execute Actions button does not affect anything.
 All emails will have the rule actions executed upon them.

 Configuring the Add-in

 Once the installation is complete, you are ready to use the Timed Email Organizer add-in.
-When you open Outlook you will notice a new tab "Sperry Software" added to the Ribbon.
+When you open Outlook you will notice a new button "Sperry Software Add-ins" added to the toolbar.